 A case study of an experience from your ministry shared on-line with core group

-Thesis Project and Oral Defense
+Thesis Project and Oral Review

 For more detailed information, contact Emlyn Ott, Director of Lifelong Theological Education and Doctor of Ministry Program.